Bowling Party Hero Banner

 Image Source

-This summer, get ready to dive headfirst into the world of Scotland's most beloved beverage.
+Get ready to dive headfirst into the world of Scotland's most beloved beverage.

 First up, you'll embark on a barrel ride through a replica distillery.
 That's right, you'll be sitting in a barrel, going on a ride.
 Don't worry, you won't be rolling down any hills, but you will be taken on a journey that will delight all your senses.
 You'll learn about the whiskey-making process, from the grains to the barrels, and everything in between.
 And the best part?
 You get to smell the different aromas along the way.